 Taylor Akana was one of 30 national Senior CLASS Award candidates in 2013, and one of just two in the Northeast.
 She finished her career ranked second all-time at Siena with 1,700 kills and fourth with 1,370 digs.
 Akana graduated a semester early from Siena (in December of 2013) with a 3.82 GPA in marketing and repeated as a CoSIDA Capital One Academic All-District selection in 2013, distinguishing herself among the top student athletes in the Northeast.
 She was one of two MAAC nominees for the prestigious NCAA Woman of the Year Award, the 2011 MAAC Offensive Player of the Year and a three-time MAAC First Team selection.

-Thanks to national, and in some cases international recruiting, the Saints have made four NCAA appearances under Pierre's direction.
+Thanks to national, and in some cases international recruiting, the Saints have made five NCAA appearances under Pierre's direction.

 In 2005, Siena captured its fourth MAAC title, and first since 1996, despite being picked ninth in the Preseason Coaches' Poll and last by every coach except Pierre (who picked the Saints first).
 Pierre's Saints reeled off seven straight wins to end the regular-season and earn a spot in the MAAC Championships.
 The squad carried the momentum into the conference Tournament, where they knocked off Iona in the semifinals and upset top-seed Fairfield in the Championship Match.
 The win assured the Saints their second NCAA berth in program history where they lost to eventual National Champion Washington in the First Round in Fort Collins, Colo.